A Definition of Web Marketing

 In Traditional Marketing it is not always clear if there is a benefit (e.g. increase in sales from marketing spend.

-There is an old saying in marketing that half the money spent is wasted – and if only we could tell which half!
+There is an old saying in marketing that half the marketing spend is money wasted – and if only we could tell which half!

 It is easier to identify which marketing campaigns are working and more importantly which are not using web marketing.

-The four Ps in marketing hold true whether marketing is described as traditional or digital.
+The four Ps in marketing still hold true whether marketing is described as traditional or digital.

 - Place (distribution)